Welcome to the Shropshire Archaeological and Historical Society

 What we do:

-The Society publishes papers on the history and archaeology of Shropshire in its “Transactions” and shorter articles and news in its Newsletter.
+We publish papers on the history and archaeology of Shropshire in our “Transactions” and shorter articles and news in our Newsletter.
 We also publish other books and booklets on the history and archaeology of Shropshire, and transcripts of parish registers.